 I could have had a bunch of Herbie ‘backups’.

 Batter like sourdough starter aka Herbie II

 Oh well..no use crying over dead sourdough starter.
-He gave me the best breads of his wild yeasted life, and I could eventually reincarnate him someday.
+He gave me the best breads of his wild yeasty life, and I could eventually reincarnate him someday.
 Well, that day has come, and may I introduce you to Herbie II?
-About 1 month ago, I decided to do it once again using Nancy Silverton’s grape starter method.
+About 1 month ago, I decided to do it once again using Nancy Silverton’s grape starter method (recipe below).
 There was no way any commercial yeast will ever step granule or cake in any sourdough starter I make.

 Capturing wild yeast from everything around us, the air, atmosphere, our kitchens, etc, is the most amazing thing to watch develop, almost like gestating a baby, although not as wondrous and exciting (obviously) because this baby is not one you can cuddle and love and well, be human with.
 But you can watch it grow stronger and stronger, giving you the most complex, wonderful tasting breads, all with a lovely crumb and crust.